Leclerc crashes out, still claims Sprint pole - Speedcafe

 Perez was the first to record a time, a 1:41,876s, which saw him top the totem even after Verstappen completed his lap.

-That lasted until Leclerc finished his lap, losing time in the first split but making it back in the latter two-thirds of the lap to log a 1:41.697s.
+That lasted until Leclerc finished his lap; losing time in the first split but making it back in the latter two-thirds of the lap to log a 1:41.697s.

 Verstappen’s lap had been scrappy, sliding through Turn 5 and again at Turn 6, losing time to sit 0.443s away from the outright pace.

-A cool-down lap followed, the field banking up behind Perez, who was first on track.
+A cool-down lap followed, the field banking up behind Perez, who was at the head of the queue.

-He accelerated out of Turn 15 with a little over 90 seconds left in the session.

-It saw him start his final lap with 68 seconds to run, followed by Hamilton on track.
+He accelerated out of Turn 15 with a little over 90 seconds left in the session and started his lap with 68 seconds to run,.

-Through the first third, Perez was nearly 0.2s down, while Hamilton and Alex Albon were able to set personal bests.
+Through the first third of the lap, Perez was nearly 0.2s down, while Hamilton and Alex Albon were able to set personal bests.

 Verstappen was slower than his team-mate through the first split before a personal best middle sector.